Voilett-Roze/asus/Using-ipset.md

 # Using ipset

+> NOTE: For more documentation about the various commands using the ipset utility, please visit [this link](http://ipset.netfilter.org/)

 Since 3.0.0.4_270.26 [ipset](http://en.wikipedia.org/wiki/Netfilter#ipset) feature has been implemented.
 This is a Netfilter extension which should be able to:
 * store multiple IP addresses and/or port numbers and match against a filter list using iptables;
 * dynamically update iptables rules against IP addresses or ports without a significant performance penalty